Well, Why WOW?

 WOW:World Of Wonders - This category is positioned as an upbeat view of the many marvelous things that are happening, many of which are not considered 'news' by the traditional media.

 WOW:Weird Old World - This category is easy to populate---need we elaborate?
+Dedicated to Charles Forte

-Presented for your titillation, consternation and information are tidbits from around the world, and other eras.
+Presented for your titillation, consternation and information are tidbits from around the world, and from other eras.
 For anyone who has an inkling of what's going on in this world, it is hard to be bored for long.
 May this information 'inkle' you, not 'rankle' you.

 Is Appendicitis a form of Auto-immune disease?